Reasons to choose Wilson Browne

-To challenge a Will for want of knowledge and approval there must be “circumstances that ought generally to excite the suspicion of the court”.
+Contesting a will for want of knowledge and approval there must be “circumstances that ought generally to excite the suspicion of the court”.
 In such cases it is for whoever seeks to prove the will to remove the suspicion and establish the testator knew and approved of its contents.

 Suspicious circumstances will of course vary from case to case but our top ten